DIY-Recording-Equipment/diyre-libdoc/old guides/doa.md

 {% lightbox '/assets/doa/doa-sorting-1.1.pdf', 'md' %}

-To identify and keep track of every part in the kit, download and print the <a href="%base_url%/assets/doa/doa-sorting-1.1.pdf" target="_blank">Component Sorting Sheet (PDF)</a>.
+To identify and keep track of every part in the kit, download and print the [Component Sorting Sheet (PDF)](/assets/doa/doa-sorting-1.1.pdf).

 ## Standoffs, Header, and DOA Sockets (Bag 1) {.step}